 2. Barrel Lock-Up

 While Browning’s swinging link and barrel lugs improved over previous designs, the Glock is a step forward from there.
-The Glock’s barrel locks into the slide’s ejection port which places it lower and closer to the hand than the 1911.
+The Glock’s barrel locks into the slide’s ejection port which places it lower and closer to the hand than the 1911, a feature developed by SiG in the mid-1970s.
 Combined with the frame flex, the Glock has low perceived recoil and less muzzle flip, which improves rapid-fire accuracy.

 3. Feed System

 Glock uses the Browning P-35’s barrel cam system.
 Combined with the feed ramp integrated into the barrel’s breach, the Glock is renowned for smooth, reliable operation with hollow points.

 Some modern 1911 clones have P-35-like feed ramps and also handle hollow points reliably--an improvement over the original 1911.

 Mil-spec Glocks and 1911’s both have poor, two-stage, military-style trigger pulls.
 The Glock has a spongy take up followed by a firm, but not crisp, five-pound release.
 The 1911’s trigger is creepy with an often heavy final release.
 Both guns were meant to resist a nervous soldier’s itchy trigger finger.
 A competent gunsmith can improve either gun’s trigger pull.

 Premium 1911’s from companies such as Kimber and Springfield Armory offer semi-custom production pistols with excellent triggers.

 Even with re-work, the Glock’s trigger is not as precise as a well-tuned 1911, because its trigger both cocks and releases the firing pin.
 The 1911’s trigger just releases the hammer so it has a short, single action pull.